Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Take a microwave bowl and place the grated apple or its small pieces and ginger pieces in it.
 Add sugar, salt, and half a cup of water.
 Keep the bowl in the microwave and set the heat range as Very High or High.
 I would prefer High.
 Cook this for about 6-7 minutes and take it out.
 Now add sugar and all the spices to it and mix well and again put back in the microwave.
 Cook it in the same settings for about 4-5 minutes and take the bowl out.
 To preserve it one can add half a tsp of vinegar preferably apple vinegar.
 In cool places, it might not be required.

 Please do not cook this for a long time just to reduce water or anything like that as that would lead to thickening of the sugar syrup leading to solidification and spoiling the fluid taste.
-Of course a 3 to 4 minutes extra cooking would not do any harm.
+Of course a 2 to 3 minutes extra cooking would not do any harm.

 Normally the colour of this chutney will be light brown to blackish brown but if we use jaggery in place of sugar then the colour of this chutney will be more brown or blackish.

 The prepared chutney can be kept in a small bowl with a serving spoon and one can take it as per one's liking.
-Normally one spoonful is sufficient to make one relish it.
+Normally one spoonful is sufficient to make one relish it during the meals.
 The chutney can also be kept in the fridge for using it later.

-- If apple is not available one can go for pears, peach, raw mango etc and the delicious chutney can be made easily.
+- If apple is not available one can go for pears, peach, raw mango etc and a similar delicious chutney can be made easily.

 - In place of sugar, one can use jaggery also.

-- Sugar can be increased or decreased as per liking or medical instructions.
+- Quantity of salt and sugar can be increased or decreased as per liking or medical/health instructions.

 - If the prepared quantity is more and cannot be consumed in a day or two then it is advised to add vinegar at the rate of 1/2 tsp for the above quantity and then it can be kept for more time preferably in the refrigerator.